b0-n0-b0/Computer-Engineering/FIRST_YEAR/SECOND_SEMESTER/Computer_Architecture/Quantum/05-06-23/Question.md

 3. Calculate the quantum vector after the mesurament of |11> [0 0 0 1] (is a column vector so translate it)
 4. Calculate the matrix U given by the union of Rx and S (do the tensor product not the matrix multiplicantion !!!!!!)

+5. Implement the circuit with qiskit in python (see Code.py for solutions)